-The Texas Lottery also achieved an all-time sales record of \$5.068 billion in FY 2016.
-There were two significant contributing factors to this success.
-One was the continued innovation in our scratch ticket games that led to record sales for the category.
-In addition, a record \$1.6 billion Powerball jackpot in January 2016 also played a significant role.
-We achieved these record breaking sales results while focusing on Fiscal Accountability and cost containment, achieving an administrative expense rate of 4.4 percent of sales, one of the lowest administrative expenditure rates in the US lottery industry.
+FY 2017 was also a great year for Texas Lottery players and retailers.
+Players collected \$3.327 billion in prizes, the highest dollar amount of prizes paid out in Texas Lottery history.
+For the almost 18,000 retailers that sell lottery tickets across the state, commissions amounted to \$253.9 million, the highest commission paid to retailers since the Lottery's inception.
+The agency reached these accomplishments through our ongoing commitment to our Core Values and by maintaining focus on our mission to generate revenue for the state of Texas through the responsible sale and management of entertaining lottery products.
+In addition, we never lost sight of being fiscally responsible, achieving an administrative expense rate of 4.6 percent of FY 2017 sales, one of the lowest administrative expenditure rates in the country.
 Any unspent administrative funds achieved through cost saving measures are returned directly to the Foundation School Fund.
 All these accomplishments were made possible, in part, through the pride we take in our ability to effectively outsource certain functions to the private sector, appropriately manage large and complex contracts, and encourage the use of Historically Underutilized Businesses (HUBs) in Texas.

-The Texas Lottery is also fully committed to Responsible Gaming and we encourage the public to "PLAY RESPONSIBLY" when participating in Texas Lottery games.
-We proudly serve as a contributing member of the National Council on Problem Gambling and we were recently recognized by the World Lottery Association for achieving Level 3 certification for our responsible gaming program.
-Additionally, the World Lottery Association awarded the agency with a Best Innovation Responsible Gaming Award related to our responsible gaming efforts.
-We are very proud of these achievements and look forward to continuing our efforts in this area.
+The Texas Lottery continues to be fully committed to Responsible Gaming and we encourage the public to "PLAY RESPONSIBLY" when participating in Texas Lottery games.
+We are members of the National Council on Problem Gambling, the World Lottery Association and North American Association of State and Provincial Lotteries and the agency actively supports each of these organizations' responsible gaming initiatives.
+Ensuring responsible participation in Texas Lottery games is an important agency priority and we look forward to continuing our efforts in this area.

-On behalf of our entire staff, I look forward to sharing more information with you about the Texas Lottery on the following pages.
+On behalf of our entire staff, I look forward to sharing more information with you about the Texas Lottery on the following pages and providing you with insight into the challenges we face ahead.